 - 2.1 Management at all levels are responsible for ensuring that their staff are aware of the authority's Financial Procedure Rules and Standing Orders and that the requirements of each are being met.
-They are also responsible for ensuring that appropriate procedures are in place to safeguard the resources for which they are responsible, and are required to certify annually that appropriate controls are in place as part of the process for producing the Statement on Internal Control.. - 2.2 It is vital that managers are alert to potential problems in their work areas and that adequate and effective safeguards are in place to prevent financial irregularities.
+They are also responsible for ensuring that appropriate procedures are in place to safeguard the resources for which they are responsible, and are required to certify annually that appropriate controls are in place as part of the process for producing the Statement on Internal Control. - 2.2 It is vital that managers are alert to potential problems in their work areas and that adequate and effective safeguards are in place to prevent financial irregularities.
 However, Heads of Service and their managers should also satisfy themselves that checks are in place at the appropriate levels, so that in the event of a breach any irregularity would be picked up promptly, so minimising any loss to the authority.
-The Head of Finance and Internal Audit can provide advice and assistance in this area. - 2.3 Special arrangements may apply where employees are responsible for cash handling or are in charge of systems that generate payments (for example payroll or the housing benefit computer system).
+The Head of Finance and Property and Internal Audit can provide advice and assistance in this area. - 2.3 Special arrangements may apply where employees are responsible for cash handling or are in charge of systems that generate payments (for example payroll or the housing benefit computer system).
 Heads of Service and their managers should ensure that adequate and appropriate training is provided for staff and that checks are carried out from time to time to ensure that proper procedures are being followed.
-A policy of pre-employment checks has been agreed in relation to appropriate posts. - 2.4 The references and qualifications of all proposed new employees should be thoroughly checked in line with the relevant Human Resources procedures prior to a position being offered.
+A policy of preemployment checks has been agreed in relation to appropriate posts. - 2.4 The references and qualifications of all proposed new employees should be thoroughly checked in line with the relevant Human Resources procedures prior to a position being offered. - 2.5 It will be ensured that all members and officers are fully trained and aware of the Anti-Fraud and Corruption Strategy and procedures.